Malcolm Rodriguez

-Malcolm Luciano Rodriguez (born March 29, 1999) is an American football linebacker for the Detroit Lions of the National Football League (NFL).
-He played college football at Oklahoma State.
+Malcolm Luciano Rodriguez (born March 29, 1999) is an American professional football linebacker for the Detroit Lions of the National Football League (NFL).
+He played college football for the Oklahoma State Cowboys.

-High school career
+Early life

 Rodriguez attended Wagoner High School in Wagoner, Oklahoma.
 He played quarterback and defensive back in high school.
 During his career he had 115 touchdowns with 6,144 passing yards and 2,449 rushing yards.
+He was born to a Mexican father and Cherokee mother, holding a card for the Cherokee Nation.

 College career

 Rodriguez joined Oklahoma State in 2017 and played there until 2021.
 After starting his career as a safety he moved to linebacker in 2019.
 As a senior he was named a first-team All-American by ESPN.
-During his career, he had 408 tackles 7.5 sacks, two interceptions, and a touchdown.
+During his career, he had 408 tackles, 7.5 sacks, two interceptions, and a touchdown.
 In his final college game, he was named the MVP of the 2022 Fiesta Bowl.

 Professional career

-Rodriguez was selected by the Detroit Lions with the 188th pick in the sixth round of the 2022 NFL Draft.
+Rodriguez was selected by the Detroit Lions with the 188th pick in the sixth round of the 2022 NFL draft.
+As a rookie, he appeared in 16 games and started 15.
+He finished with one sack, 87 total tackles, two passes defended, and one forced fumble.
+He was named to the Pro Football Writers Association All-Rookie Team.
+In the 2023 season, he appeared in 17 games and started three.

+Rodriguez made 10 appearances (6 starts) for Detroit in 2024, recording 43 combined tackles, two sacks, one pass deflection, and one fumble recovery.
+On November 29, 2024, it was announced that Rodriguez would miss the remainder of the season after he suffered a torn ACL in Week 13 against the Chicago Bears.